mekanika/adapter-fixture/Readme.md

 }
 ```

-Adapter uses `.id` as its identifier field.
+Fixture Adapter uses `.id` as its identifier field.

 ## License